Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 black-and-white-cat-black-and-white-cake

-He invites Alison to the birthday party he is throwing for his black and white cat Jezebel, before he takes her inside to meet the guests, he blindfolds her with a red scarf.
+This is the party that Chazen invites Alison to.
+The birthday party he is throwing for his black and white cat, Jezebel.
+Before he takes her inside to meet the guests, he blindfolds her with a red scarf.
 Jezebel is a perfectly delicious name for a devil’s cat.
-“Black and White cat… black and white cake…” -quoted by the murderess Mrs. Clark -Jezebel the tuxedo cat wears a pointed birthday hat with streamers at the top, a very slick element to the quirkiness of the ghostly damned tenants.
+“Black and White cat, black and white cake…” – quoted by the murderess, Mrs. Clark -Jezebel the tuxedo cat wears a pointed birthday hat with streamers at the top, a very slick element to the quirkiness of the ghostly damned tenants filmed with a blue gel.

 capturfiles_68